DKay7/ArcCache/README.md

 For example:
+- `cd Tests`
 - `python gen_test.py`
 - `python gen_ans.py ../build/ARC/arc_cache`
 - `python gen_ans.py ../build/PerfectCache/perfect_cache`
 - `python3 cmp_ans.py arc_cache perfect_cache`

+To run pipeline from above you can run:
+ - `cd Tests`
+ - `./process_all_tests.sh`

 To run only ARC cache tests you may want to do next steps:
 - Make sure you're in projects' root
 - `./ARC/run_tests.sh`

+To run only perfect-cache tests you may want to do next steps:
+- Make sure you're in projects' root
+- `./PerfectCache/run_tests.sh`
 ---

 ## Test format